ckuang/survey-app/README.md

 # Survey App
 We're going to create a backend for an already existing frontend.

+## Overview
+You should be able to do the following things with your application.
+* Make a new Question.
+* Answer any Question that was created.
+* See all the Responses.

 ## FrontEnd Explanation
 ### App Component
 The app has a navigation bar that brings you to three pages.